fendis0709/nicodwik-fortify-idn/README.md

 ## Note

 #### Route

-list route you can use
+List route you can use
 ```bash
 ## 2FA register page
 two-factor.register (GET)